 5. When I don’t have a creative outlet, I get grumpy and burnt out

-Since I've started teaching, I've been working crazy hours to deliver designs to my clients on time, and by the time I get home from class at 7.30pm, I'm exhausted.
+Since I've started teaching part-time, I've been working crazy hours to deliver designs to my clients on time, and by the time I get home from class at 7.30pm, I'm exhausted.
 For a while, life seriously sucked.

 Inktober sketch: Imagination hand lettering